EtheaDev/SVGIconImageList/README.md

 Follow the [guide in Wiki section](https://github.com/EtheaDev/SVGIconImageList/wiki) to known how to use those components to modernize your Delphi VCL or FMX Windows applications scalable, colored and beautiful with few lines of code.

 ### RELEASE NOTES
+18 Apr 2021: version 2.2.6 (VCL+FMX)
+- Added new ApplyFixedColorToRootOnly property
+- Added demo for new TControlList component (only for D10.4.2)

 22 Feb 2021: version 2.2.5 (VCL+FMX)
 - Added export to PNG option into Component editor